Attention Test - Inhibitory Control

 Anti-saccade and schizophrenia

-Anti-saccade deficits have also been documented in major depressive disorder, bipolar disorder, ADHD, obsessive-compulsive disorder, and early Alzheimer's disease — though the magnitude and pattern differ across conditions.
+Anti-saccade deficits have also been documented in major depressive disorder, bipolar disorder, ADHD, obsessive-compulsive disorder, and early Alzheimer's disease - Though the magnitude and pattern differ across conditions.
 The task is increasingly used as a transdiagnostic biomarker of prefrontal integrity in clinical research and pharmaceutical development.
 Improving your attention and choice reaction time through regular cognitive training is associated with modest but consistent improvements in anti-saccade accuracy.
+The same prefrontal control system explains why distractions lower attention test scores.

 How to improve inhibitory control